In-person session: Deaf adhd 102: The Reality of Being Deaf and ADHD in School

 William Everett, ADHD/Deaf advocate

-William will present in British Sign Language (with interpreting into English).
+William presented in British Sign Language (with interpreting into English).